December 10, 2024

 10 Signs Your ZZ Plant Is Dying (And How to Save It)

-ZZ plants have an incredible ability to thrive even when neglected.
+ZZ plants are great because they can grow and do well even if you neglect them.
 It makes them a real popular choice for indoor gardeners.
 Or those new to gardening and plants in general.

-So if your ZZ plant isn’t as lively as it once was, and you’re worried it might be dying, let’s look at what might be going on and how you can help.
+So if your ZZ plant isn’t looking as perky or happy as it was and you’re concerned it might be dying this guide will take you through what might be going on and what you can do to save it.

 Understanding Your ZZ Plant’s Needs